amphp/http-server/README.md

 ##### Hello World

-Any string, seekable stream resource or Iterator instance may be returned as a response.
-Streams and Iterators are automatically streamed to clients whereas strings are obviously fully buffered in memory.
+Any string or seekable stream resource may be returned as a response.
+Resources are automatically streamed to clients whereas strings are obviously fully buffered in memory.

 ```php
 <?php